dhanesh-gkmit/FitNote-Functional-Documentation/docs/index.md

 ---

-## Objective
+## Solution
-The main objective of the platform is to provide a single place where:
+A single online platfrom where :

 - **Fitness Mentor**